Discover how we can transform your organisation

 A good mentoring relationship takes dedication and effort from both parties.
 If you’ve managed to find a good mentor, make sure you put in the time to make it work!

-Don’t always wait for your mentor to initiate meetings or targets, take the reigns and make sure you get out of it what you set out to at the very beginning.
+Don’t always wait for your mentor to initiate meetings or targets, take the reins and make sure you achieve the goals you set out in the very beginning.
+And don’t forget to thank your mentor for their time.
+Showing gratitude is a sure-fire way to build a positive relationship with any mentor and best of all, it’s free!